plotdb/bootstrap.build/README.md

     npm install --save-dev github:plotdb/bootstrap.build

-2. prepare config file. you only need to provide difference part of bootstrap's `_variables.css`, such as:
+2. prepare config file. you only need to provide difference part of bootstrap's `_variables.scss`, such as:

     $btn-padding-y:         .25rem;

+   you can also provide additional scss files to overwrite files with the same names in bootstrap's scss folder.

-3. name above config as `_variables.css` and put it in desired folder.
+3. name above config as `_variables.scss` and put it in desired folder.
 4. run following:

     npx bootstrap.build -c config/default/ -o web/static/assets/lib/bootstrap.custom